EMF & ELF Health Risks: Get The Facts

 - Electrical appliances differ greatly in the strength of fields they generate.
 Both electric and magnetic field levels decrease rapidly with distance from the appliances.
 In any event, fields surrounding household appliances usually are far below guideline limits.

-- At operator positions the electric and magnetic fields of television sets and computer screens are hundreds of thousands times below guideline levels.
+- At operator positions, the electric and magnetic fields of television sets and computer screens are hundreds of thousands of times below guideline levels.

 - Microwave ovens meeting the standards are not hazardous to health.